 I work for a U.S. corporation and I am an American resident under the U.S. law, but I will be transferred to a Japanese subsidiary from January 20 to September 20 this year.
 Is it necessary to pay taxes in Japan when my salaries and wages are paid from the parent company in the United States?

-Even if your salaries and wages are paid from the parent company in your home country, you are working in Japan and earning employment income from sources in Japan.
+Even if your salaries and wages will be paid from the parent company in your home country, they will be applicable to Japanese source income because you will work in Japan.